From JPMA New Year's Message for 2021

 Japan Pharmaceutical Manufacturers Association (JPMA)

-The Pharmaceutical Manufacturers Association of Japan (PMAJ), founded in 1968, is an association of R&D-oriented pharmaceutical companies that aim to contribute to the improvement of health and welfare of people around the world through research and development of ethical drugs for use in hospitals, clinics, and other medical institutions.
+JPMA was founded in 1968 as an organization of R&D-oriented pharmaceutical companies with the aim of contributing to the improvement of health and welfare of people around the world through research and development of ethical drugs for use in hospitals, clinics, and other medical institutions.

-The organization is dedicated to promoting a deeper understanding of pharmaceuticals and providing policy recommendations for the sound development of the pharmaceutical industry, with the aim of realizing patient-participatory medicine.
+JPMA is dedicated to the realization of patient-participatory medicine through activities to deepen understanding of pharmaceuticals and policy recommendations for the sound development of the pharmaceutical industry.

-As a member organization of the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA), the Pharmaceutical Manufacturers Association of Japan (PAPJ) is engaged in global activities in cooperation with other organizations to address issues related to medicine and pharmaceuticals around the world.
+As a member organization of the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA), JPMA is engaged in global activities in cooperation with other organizations to address issues related to medicine and pharmaceuticals around the world.

 Aiming to contribute to society through the development of new drugs Japan Pharmaceutical Manufacturers Association